giulicrenna/rhodesia-lang/docs/standard-library/functions.md

 # Standard Library Functions

-This page documents the built-in functions available in Rhodesia's standard library.
+This page documents the functions available in Rhodesia's standard library modules.
+Rhodesia organizes functions into logical modules that must be imported or accessed with module prefixes.

 ## Table of Contents